 Spoons come in all sizes and can be made out of many different materials.
 Spoons are great for serving, for stirring, for skimming off fat, for tasting.

-I recommend spoons that have integrated handles - ones that are made in one piece.
+I recommend spoons with integrated handles - ones made in one piece.
 This eliminates the chance of the handle getting loose, falling off, or getting food stuck in it.

-Other options include stainless steel, silicone-coated and plastic.
+Other options include stainless steel, silicone-coated, and plastic.
 I'm not a big fan of stainless except for serving spoons because they can get hot.
-I would also stay away from cheap plastic spoons that could melt, but I have some heat resistant plastic spoons that work great.
+I would also avoid cheap plastic spoons that could melt, but I have some heat-resistant plastic spoons that work great.

 And Don't Forget Those Handy Slotted Spoons

-Like their solid-bowled cousins, slotted spoons come in a wide variety of materials and sizes.
+Like their solid-bowled cousins, slotted spoons come in various materials and sizes.
 Slotted spoons excel at removing solid foods from liquids.
 You can even use one as an egg separator.
 Again, look for all-in-one models to reduce the chance of breakage.

 The Ever Handy Spatulas